Get Clean – Call us today!

 Analgesics are prescribed routinely for everything from codeine for coughs to hydrocodone for injuries.
 They are prescribed because of their efficacy in treating pain and discomfort.
 However, increasingly, it seems the risks associated with the medications are not worth the benefits.
 Lives can be ruined by addiction if it is not recognized and treated effectively.

-If you or a family member has a problem with opioid abuse, or if you suspect opioid abuse and need information on treatment, contact Clean Recovery Centers.
+If you or a family member are seeking treatment for opioid abuse, or if you suspect opioid abuse and need information on treatment, contact Clean Recovery Centers.
 They can provide more information on the signs, symptoms and treatment options of opioid addiction.

 Recent Posts